I get asked this all the time about post surgery rehab from those who have recently had an ACL reconstruction, so let’s talk about it!

 - Generally STRONG overall

-This makes the post-op recovery a lot smoother and results in much better long term results!
+This makes the recovery post operatively a lot smoother and results in much better long term results following ACL surgery!

 I’m so confident I can help you that I’d love to chat with you personally about your knee, it’s what I’m passionate about!
 Just enter your details in the field below and a rough time that you’d like me to contact you & I’ll be more than happy to explain how we can have you on the FASTEST ROAD TO RECOVERY!